AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 ####Experimental Checklist:
 #####Before starting test
-1. Waste line is open (System will explode if this is not open)
+1. Waste line is opened.
+(System will explode if this is not open)
 2. No leaks anywhere in system
 3. Pumps are all turned on and running at the correct RPM (Check ProCoDA)
 4. Pumps are all pumping water in the correct direction (in the direction of the flocculator and reactor)